story by Mabel Harper & Cassidy Webb

-The apostates’ cowled heads swayed toward Rory as one.
+As one, the four apostates’ cowled heads swayed toward Rory.

 The one who held the athame rose and ripped off his hood, fixing Rory with the familiar black pools of his eyes.

 The smart thing to do would have been to look away.
-To avoid the mind-mage’s hypnotic stare, avoiding the same fate Rory had almost suffered earlier.
+To avoid the mind-mage’s hypnotic stare, preempting the same fate Rory had almost suffered earlier.

 Instead, Rory bored his gaze into the cogimancer’s, stretched forth his claw, and unleashed the fury built up in his seals.

 The mind-mage crumpled to the floor, howling in agony.
-His accomplices stared at Rory in naked amazement.
+His accomplices stared at Rory in plain amazement.

 Max’s captors released her, drew their athames.

 Rory lashed out at them, one by one.